Mr-Milk/milk-blog/source/_posts/How-to-pulish-your-work.md

 ---
 ![](https://www.mediabistro.com/wp-content/uploads/2016/11/springernature-1.jpeg)

-I heard a lecture given by someone who works for nature publish group who talked about some very useful tips on writing and publishing.
+I heard a lecture given by someone who works for nature publish group.
+She talked about some very useful tips on writing and publishing, so I want to write it down.

 Always remember, your first reader is your boss, then the editor and the reviewer.